DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 - `make naive`: produce an executable running with the naive algorithm (triple loop);
 - `make cpu`: produce an executable running with the BLAS library (requires BLAS, on Leonardo you can load it with `module load openblas/0.3.24--nvhpc--23.11`);
+  > **Note**: Leonardo also provides the `openblas/0.3.24--gcc--12.2.0` module, but this version is not able to execute `cblas_dgemm` routine in parallel, hence we wouldn't be able to exploit the full potential of the CPU;
 - `make gpu`: produce an executable running with CUDA and CUBLAS library (requires CUDA and CUBLAS, in Leonardo they are included in the `nvhpc` module which also provides a CUDA-Aware MPI library);
 - `make clean`: remove all the executables and the object files.